 If you’re pregnant and preparing to give birth in the UK, here’s a guide to having a baby in the UK, including prenatal care, delivery and maternity and paternity pay in the UK.

-Giving birth in a foreign country may seem scary when you’re unfamiliar with how it works and what you’re meant to do.
-International expat health insurer Bupa Global outlines the care offered at the three stages of giving birth in the UK — prenatal, delivery and aftercare — and information about registering your baby in the UK, gaining British citizenship, and UK maternity and paternity leave and pay.
+Giving birth in a foreign country may seem scary when you’re unfamiliar with the way the country works and how the healthcare system works for you – or not.
+Expatica outlines the care offered to women who are having a baby in the UK across the three stages of giving birth — prenatal, delivery and aftercar.
+This guide also contains information about how to register your baby in the UK, gaining British citizenship, and employment regulations concerning maternity and paternity leave and pay.

-The NHS is the standard bearer for women having a baby in the UK but home births are also possible, as are private clinics.
-This guide explains what to expect when giving birth in the UK, so you can be prepared during all stages of your pregnancy in the UK:
+The NHS, the UK’s publicly funded national healthcare system, is the standard bearer for women having a baby in the UK but a home birth is also possible, as is choosing a private clinic.
+This guide explains what to expect when giving birth in the UK, so you can be prepared at every stage of your pregnancy in the UK.

 - Am I entitled to free NHS maternity care in the UK?

-- Giving birth in the UK: the delivery
+- Having a baby in the UK: the delivery

 - Registering your baby in the UK